-Finance remains the largest Luxembourgish economy driver, with the country specialising in cross-border fund administration business.
-An internationalised banking sector, a skilled labour force and accessibility to other European centres have further propelled Luxembourg's financial sector.
+Finance remains the largest economic driver, contributing 35% of GDP, with the country specialising in cross-border fund administration business.
+An internationalised banking sector, skilled labour force and access to other European centres have further propelled Luxembourg's financial sector.

-Business-friendly regulatory frameworks, competitive tax rates and RDI incentives have further incentivised foreign investment and innovation within the country.
+Business-friendly regulatory frameworks, competitive tax rates and RDI incentives have incentivised foreign investment and innovation within the country.
 The government has offered subsidies to small-to-medium enterprises (SMEs) and tax exemptions for start-ups to increase entrepreneurship in the country.
-Moreover, due to the size of the country, public institutions have less bureaucratic structures which enhance the efficiency of administrative procedures.
+Moreover, due to the small size of the country, public institutions have less bureaucratic structures which enhances the efficiency of administrative procedures.

 What solutions are available in Luxembourg?